dieterich-lab/circtools/docs/Enrichment.rst

 How does it work
 ^^^^^^^^^^^^^^^^^^

 In a first step the 'observed' distribution of features throughout the supplied circRNAs is calculated.
 This observed distribution is used as a baseline in the subsequent 'iteration' step.
-By employong the ``bedtools shuffle`` command the features are randomly distributed throughout the genome while keep the number and length of all features constant.
+By employing the ``bedtools shuffle`` command the features are randomly distributed throughout the genome while keep the number and length of all features constant.
 After several hundred or thousand randomized iterations circtools counts the number of iterations in which more hits within the defined list of circRNAs are observed than in the initial, actual experimental observation.
 Circtools than computes the probability that a given number of hits is significantly higher than the simulated random distribution obtained by the random shuffling.
 The test is carried out for the circRNA and the corresponding host genes, therefore also allowing to distinguish between features enriched in the circRNA and possibly depleted in the circRNA host gene.

 Required tools and packages
 ----------------------------